 The most contentious issues have been the southern issue and the related question of the structure of the future state, addressed in the state building subcommittee, but the southern issue is not the only issue refusing resolution.
 The subcommittee on transitional justice could not submit a final report because of objections from Saleh supporters.
 The Gulf initiative gave Saleh immunity from prosecution, but some members of the transitional justice committee and many Yemenis wanted to prosecute those responsible for the killing of unarmed protestors.
 At a minimum, many thought that the members of the former regime and their relatives should not be able to play a political role in the future, and the Gulf initiative is silent on this issue.
-Saleh has been able to retain his role in Yemeni politics through his leadership of the General People's Congress11 and the many prominent Yemenis who remain loyal to him.
+Saleh has been able to retain his role in Yemeni politics through his leadership of the General People's Congress and the many prominent Yemenis who remain loyal to him.
 Supporters of the president have been able to stall the work of the transitional justice committee and prevent it from suggesting prosecution of those in the former regime responsible for violence against protestors, confiscation of land or other assets, and misallocation of public funds to private pockets.
-The feisty minister of law, Mohammed al-Mikhlafi, has repeatedly raised the issue of "stolen" state assets, though his efforts as of yet have not had real effect.12 seem a bit farfetched.
+The feisty minister of law, Mohammed alMikhlafi, has repeatedly raised the issue of "stolen" state assets, though his efforts as of yet have not had real effect.

+The idea that the warring elite and the new elites from the periphery that have taken control of large swaths of Yemen's territory in the north and south could sit down and "...for the northern elite and the international overseers of the Gulf initiative, southern succession was not an option."

+work out the new rules for governing Yemen in a new constitution may seem a bit farfetched.
 Indeed, when the issue of the Southern Separatist Movement's representation in the National Dialogue arose, many southern factions rejected any participation.
 Southern society seemed disinclined to trust a settlement arranged by Sana's elite.
-Yet for the northern elite and the international overseers "...for the northern elite and the international overseers of the Gulf initiative, southern succession was not an option."
+Yet for the northern elite and the international overseers of the Gulf initiative, southern secession was not an option.

-The idea that the warring elite and the new elites from the periphery that have taken control of large swaths of Yemen's territory in the north and south could sit down and work out the new rules for governing Yemen in a new constitution may of the Gulf initiative, southern secession was not an option.
 Seeing the call for secession as destabilizing, the UN, the United States, and Saudi Arabia rejected calls for a separate southern state and insisted that the National Dialogue was the only means to resolve the southern issue.
 As a result, the representation of the southerners became the most problematic issue to arise in the preparation for the Dialogue.
 No clear voice emerged to speak for the south.
 When it seemed that the issue of southern representation would derail the Dialogue before it even began, Hadi resolved the issue by appointing members of his faction in the south.
 While this solved the immediate problem of southern representation, it set the stage for even more serious issues because the southern representatives lacked the legitimacy needed to deal for the south.